 - Sanding Block (if you want to distress cabinets after chalk painting)

 - Chalk Paint – I used Annie Sloan Chalk Paint in Old White.
-You can use any brand of chalk paint you want.
+But you can use any brand of chalk style paint you want.
 Measure your kitchen and estimate how much paint you need for your size kitchen.
-I also use Rustoleum Chalked on a lot of refinishing projects.
+I have also use Rustoleum Chalked on a lot of refinishing projects.

 - Small, Medium and Large Chalk Paint Brushes – You will need different sizes for different areas of cabinetry.
 I mainly used the medium brush.

 - Painter Pyramid Stands (4 per cabinet door)

 Directions for Painting Cabinets with Chalk Paint